virbula/proxmox-backup/docs/certificate-management.rst

 Upload Custom Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you already have a certificate which you want to use for a Proxmox
+If you already have a certificate which you want to use for a `Proxmox Backup`_
-Mail Gateway host, you can simply upload that certificate over the web
+host, you can simply upload that certificate over the web interface.
-interface.

 .. image:: images/screenshots/pbs-gui-certs-upload-custom.png
   :target: _images/pbs-gui-certs-upload-custom.png